Part 1: Blooming Where Planted

 As fate would have it, I failed to get a job after high school and my attempt to enrol at the upscale Strathmore College in Nairobi backfired simply because my parents could not afford to put me through that college.
 So I had no option but to report back to Starehe in January 2006 to join the institute where I had wisely applied for admission just in case things failed to work out.

-And alas!
-My experience at the institute turned out to be wonderful because I took advantage of the marvellous resources at Starehe to grow intellectually.
-Like I learnt how to use a computer in the Institute labs that had a commendable student-computer ratio of almost 1:1.
-I also kept aflame my interests in public speaking and music thanks to the student meetings and several pianos in the school.
+And wow!
+My experience at the institute turned out to be wonderful!
+I took advantage of the marvellous resources at Starehe to grow intellectually by learning how to use a computer in the Institute labs that had a commendable student-computer ratio of almost 1:1.
+And by also keeping aflame my interests in public speaking and music thanks to the student meetings and several pianos in the school.

 But the greatest resource at Starehe Institute was time.
 The IT course I pursued was relatively easy and the teachers were lackadaisical.
-Like one Mr. Kagete would at times go for a week without turning up in class to teach us.
-I took advantage of those free times to swim, play football, do personal reading, improve my computer programming skills and browse the internet where I learnt more about the top American colleges that I applied for admission.
+A certain Mr. Kagete would, for instance, go for a whole week without turning up in class to teach us.
+I took advantage of those free times to swim, play football, do personal reading, improve my computer programming skills and browse the internet where I learnt more about the top American colleges where I applied for admission.

-And on Sundays, I would sneak out of Starehe early in the morning to be with my hometown Catholic Church youth group where I almost fell in love with Gloria Thigwe, a charming young lady who has long since been married to another man.
-I used to sneak out of Starehe because I thought it wise to interact with the outside world instead of getting confined to the school throughout the week yet I was an adult complete with a national identity card.
+And on Sundays, I would sneak out of Starehe early in the morning to be with my hometown Catholic Church youth group where I almost fell in love with Gloria Thigwe, a beautiful and compassionate young lady who has long since been married to another man.
+I used to sneak out of Starehe because I thought it wise to interact with the outside world instead of getting confined to the school throughout the week yet I was an adult, complete with a national identity card.

 As I reflect on those good old days at Starehe Institute, I feel proud of myself for blooming at the institute where I found myself planted against my wish.
 And that's the kind of blooming I am trying to achieve at the moment when I have found myself planted in my rural home at Kiserian in the Great Rift Valley.
 I am blooming impressively given my current levels of peace and creativity which I thought I could have attained only by attending Harvard, Yale or Stanford where I was denied admission thrice.